rtmtree/fantastic5-chain-cosmos-sdk/readme.md

 fantasfived tx fantasfive announce-and-create-next-mw 1 Son-4-9-Kane-1-0-Ric-1-1-Hal-9-3 --from $alice --gas auto
 ```

 This means that Alice (someone trustworthy) announces the performance of the players in the Matchweek 1.
-The performance is: Son Scored 4 goals, 9 assists, Kane Scored 1 goal, 0 assists, Ric Scored 1 goal, 1 assist, Hal Scored 9 goals, 3 assists.
+The performance is: Son Scored 4 goals, 9 assists, Kane Scored 1 goal, 0 assists and so on.
 This will also create the next Matchweek.
 There will be a prompt to confirm the transaction.
 Type `y` to confirm.

 #### List all teams again